RenatoCesarF/back-to-pixels/posts/the-way-we-do-markdown-transcription.md

 I also realized some days ago this plugin thing of the package and added some of those to our project.
 Like tables and footer-notes.
 I still need to test it on smartphones, etc but it is already working[^1] .
 The go-to footer not is working fine, but the come back doesn't for no reason.
 Maybe I implemented something wrong, but it should work.
 The tables thing was something that I was missing up for future posts, and now I don't.

-We still using grey-matter for the post card, thus the post just need the simple transcription
+We still using grey-matter for the post card, thus the post just needs simple transcription.

 ---